AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 - `$urltransform` will not be applied if original url get blocked by other rules.
 - `$urltransform` will be applied before `$removeparam` rule

 `$urltransform` value can be empty in the case of exception rules.
-See examples section for further information.

 **Multiple rules matching a single request**